shadow578/framework-hc32f46x-ddl/README.md

 platformio device driver library (ddl) framework for the hc32f46x, mainly for use with [marlin](https://github.com/shadow578/Marlin-H32).

+This platform adapts the official ddl to work with platformio, with some minor patches applied.
+For details on these patches, see [patches/README.md](patches/README.md).

 # Notice

 this platform is still in development, and is not yet ready for use. expect bugs, and expect things to break.